Vila Sésamo

 Vila Sésamo (formerly known as Sésamo from 2016 to 2022) is a Brazilian co-production of the first preschool television programme Sesame Street.
 As of 2009 it airs on TV Rá-Tim-Bum.
-As of 2016, similar to Plaza Sésamo (the Spanish version of the popular kids' show), new seasons air under the title Sésamo.
+As of 2016, similar to Plaza Sésamo (the Spanish version of the kids' show), new seasons air under the title Sésamo.
 The series debuted on October 12, 1972, moving from TV Cultura to SKY Play on June 25, 2020.

 History

-Sésamo is the Brazilian version of the popular American educational children's show, Sesame Street.
-Originally airing in Brazil to critical acclaim from 1972 to 1977, São Paulo based Brazilian broadcaster TV Cultura and Sesame Workshop (the non-profit educational organization behind Sesame Street, formerly known as the Children's Television Workshop) returned the show to Brazilian airwaves with a new Sésamo branded block of programming in October 2007.
+Sésamo is the Brazilian version of the American educational children's show, Sesame Street.
+Originally airing in Brazil from 1972 to 1977, São Paulo based Brazilian broadcaster TV Cultura and Sesame Workshop (the non-profit educational organization behind Sesame Street, formerly known as the Children's Television Workshop) returned the show to Brazilian airwaves with a new Sésamo branded block of programming in October 2007.
 The show had a participation in SBT in October 2019 appearing in one of the sketches during children's day.
 The dubbing resumed and moved to SKY Brasil in June 2020.